softlayer/githubio_source/content/reference/services/SoftLayer_Network_Vlan/getSecondaryRouter.md

 ---
 title: "getSecondaryRouter"
-description: "The secondary router that a VLAN is associated with.
-Every SoftLayer VLAN is connected to more than one router for greater network redundancy."
+description: "[DEPRECATED] The secondary router device that this VLAN is associated with."
 date: "2018-02-12"
 tags:
     - "method"